Southend High School for Boys: Building extensions and premises upgrades

-Over the summer months of 2010, T3 was converted to a food technology room due to the government's requirements for all schools to teach food technology as part of the curriculum beginning year 2010/11.

 In December 2009, a planning application was submitted to Southend Council to extend the Dining Hall into the eating area with a 150 square metre room, linked to both the dining hall and main hall.
 This allows the room to be used both for the lunchtime seating expansion of the dining hall, exam desk expansion during exam season, and for light refreshments during school events such as the annual drama performance or music concerts.
+Over the summer months of 2010, T3 was converted to a food technology room due to the government's requirements for all schools to teach food technology as part of the curriculum beginning year 2010/11.
 In 2022, building works were completed on a new classroom on the second floor of the East End.
 The new classroom is intended for Special Educational Needs (SEN) pupils.
 A new catering facility and refurbishments to QE1 and QE2 were also completed.

+School overview

+Headteachers

+The current headteacher is Rachel V. Worth.
+She was first appointed as interim headteacher following the departure of her predecessor in 2024, before being confirmed as the permanent headteacher in February 2025.
+She is the school's eighth headteacher.